benjisho/insurance-agency-website/README.md

 - **README.md**: This file providing an overview of the repository and its contents.
 - **docker/**: Directory for Docker-related files.
   - **Dockerfile**: Dockerfile for building a containerized version of the website.
+  - **docker-compose.yml**: Docker Compose configuration for running the containers.
+- **kubernetes/**: Directory for Kubernetes-related files.
+  - **deployment.yaml**: Kubernetes deployment configuration for the website.
+  - **service.yaml**: Kubernetes service configuration for the website.

 ## Getting Started